Bobby Wagner: 2013: Super Bowl championship

 Wagner remained the starting middle linebacker to start the 2013 regular season under new defensive coordinator Dan Quinn.
 On September 22, 2013, he recorded nine combined tackles, deflected a pass, and intercepted Chad Henne as the Seahawks defeated the Jacksonville Jaguars and Seattle's former defensive coordinator Gus Bradley 45–17, who became the Jaguars head coach in 2013.
 Wagner missed the first two games of his career (Weeks 6–7) after suffering a high ankle sprain.
 In Week 9, Wagner collected 11 combined tackles and was credited with 1.5 sacks on Mike Glennon during a 27–24 win over the Tampa Bay Buccaneers.
 On December 29, 2013, he made a season-high 12 combined tackles during a 27–9 victory against the St. Louis Rams.
 He finished the season with 120 combined tackles (72 solo), seven pass deflections, five sacks, and two interceptions in 14 games and 14 starts.
-Pro Football Focus ranked Wagner the 61st best player in the league in 2013, regardless of position.
+PFF ranked Wagner the 61st best player in the league in 2013, regardless of position.

-The Seattle Seahawks finished the season atop their division with a 13–3 record.
+The Seahawks finished the season atop their division with a 13–3 record.
 On January 19, 2014, Wagner started in the NFC Championship and recorded 15 combined tackles during a 23–17 victory over the San Francisco 49ers.
 On February 2, 2014, Wagner started in his first career Super Bowl and made ten combined tackles as the Seahawks routed the Denver Broncos 43–8 and won Super Bowl XLVIII.